El Rescate: History and purpose

 El Rescate was founded in 1981 by members of the Santana Chirino Amaya Refugee Committee, along with the Southern California Ecumenical Council.
 From 1980 to 1987, between 1 and 1.5 million people in El Salvador were driven from their homeland due to the civil war and persecution by military death squads, resulting in an estimated one-tenth of the population fleeing the country.
-In response to the high influx of immigrants fleeing political persecution, El Rescate became the first U.S. agency to provide legal and social services to these refugees.
+As Salvadoran refugees arrived in Los Angeles during the civil war, El Rescate began providing legal and social services.
 The Los Angeles-based organization opened Clínica Monseñor Romero, offering free health and medical attention.
 In 1987, El Rescate opened El Refugio, a transitional housing shelter for refugees.
 The organization incorporated legal services in addition to social services and launched the Children's Advocacy Project in 1984 to prevent family disunification and the separation of children often caused by immigration detentions.

 El Rescate also responded to the 1986 earthquake in El Salvador by raising thousands of dollars for food, medical supplies, and construction materials to aid the thousands left homeless and injured.
 Throughout the 1980s, the organization continued to aid war-torn communities in El Salvador while serving refugees in the United States.
 In 1989, El Rescate led the Caravan of Material Aid, delivering $3 million worth of supplies to more than ten war-torn communities.

 Services provided

-El Rescate has been instrumental in reversing discriminatory immigration policies and advocating for just legislation.
+El Rescate has advocated changes to U.S. immigration policy and provided legal assistance to Central American immigrants.
 In 1991, the agency initiated its Temporary Protected Status Campaign, registering more than 60,000 individuals for permanent residency to secure political refugee status for Salvadorans.
-El Rescate played a key role in gaining residency for immigrants after the settlement of the American Baptist Churches v.
+El Rescate assisted immigrants seeking residency following the settlement of the American Baptist Churches v.
 Thornburgh case, which challenged restrictive and discriminatory immigration policies that denied asylum to political refugees from El Salvador and Guatemala.

-El Rescate also advocated for the passage of the Nicaraguan Adjustment and Central American Relief Act (NACARA), which allowed for the consideration of refugee cases under less restrictive rules.
-The organization was instrumental in getting clauses included in the 2003 NACARA amendments, making it easier for some Salvadorans and Guatemalans to become legal residents in the United States.
+El Rescate advocated amendments to Nicaraguan Adjustment and Central American Relief Act (NACARA), that changed eligibility requirements for some Salvadorans and Guatemalans to become legal residents in the United States.